andreasneuber/python-cucumber-selenium-example/README.md

 # python-cucumber-selenium-framework
-Sample implementation for Python Behave
+Sample implementation of Python Behave

+## Application under test
+The feature files, step definitions and page objects were written for https://github.com/andreasneuber/automatic-test-sample-site.
+Readme in that repo has further details how to set it up.

 ## Setup
 `pip install -r requirements.txt`